Martchus/syncthingtray/README.md

 can be passed to CMake to influence the build.

 ### Further dependencies
-The following Qt modules are required (version 5.6 or newer): core network dbus gui widgets svg webenginewidgets/webkitwidgets
+The following Qt modules are required (version 5.6 or newer): `core`, `network`, `dbus`, `gui`, `widgets`, `svg`, `webenginewidgets`/`webkitwidgets`

 It is recommended to use at least Qt 5.14 to avoid limitations in previous versions (see *Known bugs* section).

 The built-in web view and therefore the modules webenginewidgets/webkitwidgets are optional (see section *Select Qt module for WebView*).

 To build the plugin for Dolphin integration KIO is also required.
 Additionally, the Dolphin plugin requires Qt 5.8 or newer.
 To skip building the plugin, add `-DNO_FILE_ITEM_ACTION_PLUGIN:BOOL=ON` to the CMake arguments.

 To build the Plasmoid for the Plasma 5 desktop, the Qt module QML and the KF5 module Plasma are required as well.
 Additionally, the Plasmoid requires Qt 5.12 or newer.
 To skip building the Plasmoid, add `-DNO_PLASMOID:BOOL=ON` to the CMake arguments.

 ---

 The following Boost libraries are required: `Boost.Asio`, `Boost.Process`, `Boost.Filesystem`

-The launcher uses the Boost libraries by default to handle sub processes correctly (and avoid leftover processes).
+The launcher uses these libraries by default to handle sub processes correctly (and avoid leftover processes).
-Add `-DUSE_BOOST_PROCESS:BOOL:OFF` to the CMake arguments get rid of the dependency to Boost libraries.
+Add `-DUSE_BOOST_PROCESS:BOOL:OFF` to the CMake arguments to get rid of the dependency to Boost libraries.
-This disables handling sub processes and `QProcess` (from Qt Core module) is used instead.
+This disables handling sub processes and `QProcess` (from Qt Core) is used instead.

 ---

-It is also possible to build only the CLI (syncthingctl) by adding `-DNO_MODEL:BOOL=ON` and `-DNO_FILE_ITEM_ACTION_PLUGIN:BOOL=ON` to the CMake arguments.
-Then only the Qt modules core, network and dbus are required.
+It is also possible to build only the CLI (`syncthingctl`) by adding `-DNO_MODEL:BOOL=ON` and `-DNO_FILE_ITEM_ACTION_PLUGIN:BOOL=ON` to the CMake arguments.
+Then only the Qt modules `core`, `network` and `dbus` are required.

+---

 To get rid of systemd support, add `-DENABLE_SYSTEMD_SUPPORT_BY_DEFAULT` to the CMake arguments.
-In this case the Qt module D-Bus is not required anymore.
+In this case the Qt module `dbus` is not required anymore.
 Note that there is no hard dependency to systemd in any case.

+---

 Building the testsuite requires CppUnit and Qt 5.8 or higher.